Heastie eyes higher rates for millionaire’s tax

-ALBANY — The state shouldn’t simply renew the so-called millionaires’ tax but perhaps even raise rates for those earning $5 million, $10 million or more annually, the top Democrat in the state Legislature said Thursday.
+ALBANY — The state shouldn’t simply renew the so-called millionaire’s tax but perhaps even raise rates for those earning $5 million, $10 million or more annually, the top Democrat in the State Legislature said Wednesday.

 Assembly Speaker Carl Heastie (D-Bronx) said New York should consider raising income-tax rates even higher for big earners.
 His position sets up one of the biggest fights over the 2017-18 state budget, as Gov. Andrew M. Cuomo wants to simply renew the tax and the Republican-led Senate wants to kill it.